flatironinstitute/CaImAn/README.md

 ## Questions, comments, issues

+For support, you can create a Github issue describing any bugs you wish to report, or any feature requests you may have.

-Please use the [gitter chat room](https://gitter.im/agiovann/Constrained_NMF) for questions and comments and create an issue for any bugs you might encounter.
+You may also use the [gitter chat room](https://gitter.im/agiovann/Constrained_NMF) for discussion.

+Finally, you may reach out via email to one of the primary maintainers (above).

 ## Acknowledgements